Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Key Facts:

-• Chemical sunscreen side effects (e.g., irritation) are rare; most are FDA-approved.
+- Chemical sunscreens have rare side effects (e.g., irritation); most are FDA-approved.

-For those with concerns, mineral sunscreen options provide effective sun protection without chemical filters.
+For those with concerns, mineral sunscreen options offer adequate sun protection without the use of chemical filters.

 Is mineral sunscreen safer?

-• Chemical vs physical sunscreen safety: Both are safe; minerals avoid absorption concerns.
+- Chemical vs. physical sunscreen safety: Both are safe; physical sunscreens avoid absorption concerns.

 Does Sunscreen Cause Breakouts?

 Does sunscreen cause breakouts?
-This concern isn’t universal but depends on the formula.
+This concern isn’t universal, but rather depends on the specific formula.

-• Non-comedogenic sunscreen for acne-prone skin prevents breakouts (e.g., Paula’s Choice RESIST).
+- Non-comedogenic sunscreens for acne-prone skin help prevent breakouts (e.g., Paula’s Choice RESIST).

 Quick-Reference: Sunscreen Myths Debunked